zushenyan/BSP-Tree/README.md

 Start
 =====
-download the BSPTree.jar and open it.
+Download the BSPTree.jar and open it.

 Control
 =======